p10rahulm/academic-paper-writing/README.md

 Technical rejects are the easiest to avoid and must be taken care of before submitting.
 Read and re-read the journal guidelines for submissions.

 - Improper language, spelling mistakes and typos are a no-go.
+- Figures are another important part of the submission.
+They have to be correct and immediately legible.
 - Language evaluation by an independent checker may be appropriate.
 Improper language may indicate that the authors are not up the journals standards
 - Guidelines
   - There is no long sentence